Video workflow hub

 Start from the job, not from guesswork.

-21 routes are grouped by intent so Picmu feels like a clear decision map, not just a grid of cards.
+22 pages are grouped by job, so Picmu works like a decision map instead of a random grid of cards.

 Capability first, not after the fact

-Video routes begin with container and API checks so unsupported workflows do not fail silently after you import the file.
+Video pages begin with container and API checks so unsupported workflows do not fail silently after you import the file.

 Frame capture is the stability floor